crystal-lang/rfcs/0002-execution-contexts.md

    - sync primitives must be thread-safe, because fibers running on different threads or in different execution contexts will need to communicate safely;
    - sync primitives must be optimized for best possible performance when there is no parallelism;
    - community maintained shards may propose alternative sync primitives when we don’t want thread-safety to squeeze some extra performance inside a single-threaded context.
+4. The `Fiber#resume` public method is deprecated because a fiber can't be resumed into any execution context:
+   - shall we raise if its context isn't the current one?
+   - shall we enqueue into the other context and reschedule? that would change the behavior: the fiber is supposed to be resumed _now_, not later, and the current fiber could be resumed before it (oops);
+   - the feature is also not used in the whole stdlib, and only appears within a single spec;
+   - raising might be acceptable, and the deprecation be removed if someone can prove that explicit continuations are interesting in Crystal.

 > [!NOTE]
 > The breaking changes can be postponed to Crystal 2 by making the default execution context be ST, keep supporting `same_thread: true` for ST while MT would raise, and `same_thread: false` would be a NOOP.
 A compilation flag can be introduced to change the default context to be MT in Crystal 1 (e.g. keep `-Dpreview_mt` but consider just `-Dmt`).
 Crystal 2 would drop the `same_thread` argument, make the default context MT:N, and introduce a `-Dwithout_mt` compilation flag to return to ST to ease the transition.